Pruthvirajkr/AtliQ-Grands-Hospitality-Analysis/README.md

 >- DURN(Daily Utilize Room Nights)
 >- WOW Change %

 ## Power BI Learnings
 >- Creating calcualted columns and DAX measures.
 >- Data Modelling ,data validation techniques and using KPI indicators.
 >- Page navigation with buttons.
 >- Tooltips to save page area.
 >- PowerBI services for publishing and sharing reports online.

+## Key Findings
+>- Mumbai led revenue generation at ₹669M, with Delhi recording the lowest at ₹290.92M.
+>- The luxury segment accounted for 61.62% of total revenue, outperforming the business category.
+>- Weekend occupancy rates were higher by 7% compared to weekdays, influencing revenue patterns.

+## Conclusion
+> This project showcases the application of Power BI and SQL skills in the hospitality domain, providing actionable insights for strategic decision-making at AtliQ Grands.